whiskyechobravo/kerko/README.md

 Pull requests may be submitted against [Kerko's repository][Kerko].
 Please consider the following guidelines:

+* Before submitting, run the tests and make sure they pass.
+Add tests relevant to your change (those should fail if ran without your patch).
 * Use [Yapf](https://github.com/google/yapf) to autoformat your code (with option `--style='{based_on_style: facebook, column_limit: 100}'`).
 Many
   editors provide Yapf integration.